Use models in Model Garden

 2. To find a specific model, enter its name in the Model Garden search box.

-3. To view all the models that you can self-deploy, in the Model collections section of the filter pane, select Self-deploy partner models.
-The resulting list includes all the self-deployable partner models.
+3. To view all models that you can self-deploy, in the Model collections section of the filter pane, select Self-deploy partner models.
+The page lists all self-deployable partner models.

-4. Click the name of the model to deploy, which opens its model card.
+4. Click the name of the model that you want to deploy to open its model card.

 5. Click Deploy options.